krasserm/machine-learning-notebooks/README.md

 [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code) as the presented solutions can't be used to derive the lower-level Octave code that must be written to complete the assignments.

-I developed these solutions because I wanted to learn Python and its [scientific programming libraries](https://www.scipy.org/) such as [NumPy](http://www.numpy.org/), [SciPy](https://scipy.org/scipylib/index.html), [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/) in a machine learning context.
+I developed these solutions while learning Python and its [scientific programming libraries](https://www.scipy.org/) such as [NumPy](http://www.numpy.org/), [SciPy](https://scipy.org/scipylib/index.html), [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/) in a machine learning context.
 The solutions are provided as